open-archetypes/tycho-eclipse-plugin-archetype/README.md

 The generated plugin is based on the Hello World template from the PDE Wizard :

-This wizard creates standard plug-in directory structure and adds the following:

-    This template creates a simple action set that adds Sample Menu to the menu bar and a button to the tool bar.
+    [...] creates a simple action set that adds Sample Menu to the menu bar and a button to the tool bar.
     Both the menu item in the new menu and the button invoke the same Sample Action.
     Its role is to open a simple message dialog with a message of your choice.